Convert an Array into a Data Frame

 - as.vars

 a numeric value or a character string.
 If it is a numeric value then it indicates the dimensional extend which defines the variables.
-If it is a character string then it is matched against the names of the dimenstional extents.
+If it is a character string then it is matched against the names of the dimensional extents.
 This is applicable e.g. if

 a character string; the name of the variable created if

-is an atomic array andas.vars
+Xis an atomic array andas.varsequals zero.

 Examples